Do z>6 quasars reside in protoclusters?: Introduction

+The first spectroscopic confirmations of galaxies in the close environment of QSOs at $z\gtrsim 5.7$ came from the Atacama Large Millimeter Array (\citealt{Decarli17}; see also \citealt{Trakhtenbrot17}; \citealt{Willott17}, \citealt{Neeleman19}) and from integral field spectroscopy with MUSE on the Very Large Telescope (\citealt{Farina17}, \citealt{Meyer22}).
 While instrumental to demonstrate that (at least some) high-$z$ QSOs do live in rich environments, these studies could only probe the close, $\lesssim 100$\,kpc, scales.
-This leaves an open question: are these companions a reflection of small-scale clustering (as expected in the case QSO activity is triggered by close galactic interactions), or are they the ``peak of the iceberg'', i.e., the highest density regions of the large--scale structures hosting the QSOs?
-Only in the last few years, we have been able to address this question thanks to the superb slit-less spectroscopy capabilities of JWST. \citet{Kashino23}, \citet{Wang24}, \citet{Champagne25} and \citet{Wang25} presented studies of the $\sim$10 Mpc$^2$ area around QSOs at cosmic dawn.
+In the last few years, more fields have became accessible thanks to the superb slit-less spectroscopy capabilities of JWST. \citet{Kashino23}, \citet{Wang24}, \citet{Champagne25a} and \citet{Wang26} presented studies of the $\sim$10 Mpc$^2$ area around QSOs at cosmic dawn.
 The NIRCam Wide Field Slit-less Spectroscopy (WFSS) mode delivered spectra of the rest-frame blue optical emission of all the sources in the targeted QSO fields.
 Via the bright [O{\sc iii}] and H$\beta$ line emission, the identification of the properties of galaxies around the QSOs is straightforward.
 These new campaigns have revealed tens of companion galaxies at separations as large as a few Mpc from the QSO.
-Significant field-to-field variation has been reported \citep{Kashino23}. \citet{Eilers24} used the statistics of companion galaxies around $z\gtrsim 5.7$ QSOs to estimate the QSO--galaxy correlation function and infer the mass of the host dark matter halo (DMH).
+Significant field-to-field variation has been reported \citep{Kashino23}. \citet{Eilers24} used the statistics of companion galaxies around $z\gtrsim 5.7$ QSOs to estimate the QSO--galaxy correlation function and infer the mass of the host DMH.
 They found a minimum host halo mass of log\,M$_{\rm halo}/{\rm M_\odot}=12.43_{-0.15}^{+0.13}$.

+On the theoretical side, work based on hydro-simulations \citep[see e.g.][]{DiMatteo12, Costa14, Habouzit19} has confirmed the need of efficient SMBH growth in M$_{\rm DM}$ $\gtrsim $ 10$^{12} \msun$ haloes as the most plausible explanation for the emergence of z$\gtrsim$6 bright QSOs.
+Several physical mechanisms have been proposed to explain the observed variety in the number of detected companions within a $\sim 1 Mpc$ distance of known z$\gtrsim$6 QSOs (and in particular the dearth of detected companions in some fields), such as strong radiative stellar feedback \citep{Costa19}, AGN feedback \citep{Habouzit19}, baryonic physics \citep{Ren21}, luminosity scatter \citep{Zana22} or observational biases \citet{Zana23}.
+On the other hand, using a semi-analytic approach based on the {\sc galform} model, \citet{Fanidakis13} suggested a slightly different range of DMH masses for the hosts of high-z bright QSOs (M$_{\rm DM} \gtrsim$ 10$^{11} \msun$); this evidence would naturally explain some the observed differences in the number of companions in QSO fields, as a wider range of host halo masses would correspond to a larger variance in the expected number of bright companion galaxies.